CodePushGo/website/src/content/blog/en/birth-of-capgo-revolutionizing-capacitor-app-updates.md

 title: How a GitHub Issue Evolved into a business
 description: >-
-  Discover the trials and triumphs behind creating CodePushGo, an innovative live update system for Capacitor apps, born from necessity and shaped by community feedback.
+  Discover the trials and triumphs behind creating CodePushGo, an innovative live update system for React Native apps, born from necessity and shaped by community feedback.
 author: Martin Donadieu
 author_image_url: 'https://avatars.githubusercontent.com/u/4084527?v=4'